Cosmetic Surgery Case Studies: An SEO Analysis

 • 28% total traffic increase

-We started working with the company in May 2018.
+We started working with the cosmetic surgery centre in May 2018.
 During the first few months, we had started outreach and fixing some of the glaring issues on the website.

 Thankfully, we recovered in the March update.
 The following is my reasoning for the recovery.